isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-01-14-post-PQ on private trustees.md

 ---
-title: PQ on private trustees
+title: Written Reply by Minister for Law Mr Edwin Tong SC on the Appeal Avenues for Bankrupt against Decisions Managed by Official Assignee under Private Trustees in Bankruptcy Regime
-permalink: /pq-on-private-trustees/
+permalink: /written-reply-minister-for-law-edwin-tong-on-appeal-avenues-bankrupt-against-decisions-managed-by-official-assignee-under-private-trustees-in-bankruptcy-regime/
 date: 2026-01-14
 layout: post
 description: ""